supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 <br>

-The results will look like the following
+The results will look like the following.

 <br>